Kris16404/SoftUni-Education/Angular/final-project/README.md

 ## Development server - Required to start the project

+- Run npm install.
-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Technologies Used